How to Create an Amazon RDS Aurora PostgreSQL Database Cluster?

 12. Copy the below details which will be required for connecting the instance.

 13. Once the setup completes, the status will be changed to

-'Available'.
-At this point, the db instance is ready to accept connections.
+Available.
+At this point, the database instance is ready to accept connections.

-14. Before we proceed for connection verification, let us take a look at a few important instance details.
+14. Before we proceed with connection verification, let us take a look at a few important instance details.